Zachman Framework: Framework for enterprise architecture

-In the 1997 paper "Concepts of the Framework for Enterprise Architecture" Zachman said that the framework should be referred to as a "Framework for Enterprise Architecture", and should have from the beginning.
+In the 1997 paper "Concepts of the Framework for Enterprise Architecture", Zachman said that the framework should be referred to as a "Framework for Enterprise Architecture", and should have been from the beginning.
 In the early 1980s however, according to Zachman, there was "little interest in the idea of Enterprise Reengineering or Enterprise Modeling and the use of formalisms and models was generally limited to some aspects of application development within the Information Systems community".

-In 2008 Zachman Enterprise introduced the Zachman Framework: The Official Concise Definition as a new Zachman Framework standard.
+In 2008, Zachman Enterprise introduced the Zachman Framework: The Official Concise Definition as a new Zachman Framework standard.

 Extended and modified frameworks

 Since the 1990s several extended frameworks have been proposed, such as: